pmndrs/react-spring/readme.md

 Demo: https://codesandbox.io/embed/882njxpz29

-React-spring will re-render the receiving component on every frame.
-It is usually fine and gives you more freedom to animate whatever you like.
-If you need more performance supply the `native` flag.
+Just like React-motion this lib will re-render the receiving component on every frame by default as it gives you more freedom to animate whatever you like.
+If you need more performance then add the `native` flag.
 Now your component will only render once and all updates will efficiently be applied to it outside of Reacts render loop.

 This has a few gotchas:

-1. You can only animate styles!
+1. You can only animate styles, nothing else!
-2. If you use transforms, make sure it's an array
+2. If you use transforms, make sure it's an array!
-3. The components that receive your styles have to be special, animated components.
-The styles are opaque objects, not regular styles!
+3. Receiving components have to be "animated components", the styles are opaque objects, not regular styles!

 ```jsx